A Complete 3-Day Osaka Itinerary

 Kuromon Market

 By now you’ll probably be pretty hungry for lunch or at least a snack (I know we were!) so it’s time to enjoy some of the infamous Osaka street food.
-Kuromon Market is a lively food market known as “Osaka’s kitchen.”
+Kuromon Market is a lively food market known as “Osaka’s Kitchen.”
 Pop in and pick a stall to have your food freshly prepared right in front of you!

-We enjoyed some grilled king crab (it was only 100 yen!), barbecued eel, yakisoba, grilled
+Some of our favorites we’ve tried over the years include grilled king crab (it was only 100 yen!), barbecued eel, yakisoba, grilled

 Location: 2 Chome-4-1 Nipponbashi, Chuo Ward, Osaka, 542-0073, Japan // MAP